jototland/stackedit_workspace/statistikknotater/bayesian.md

 p(\mu, \sigma^2) &\propto 1/\sigma^2
 \end{aligned}$$

+so one of the two last lines is sometimes used as a cryptic way of saying that you use this reference prior.

 ### Cauchy priors

 If we know $\mu$ to some degree, but are uncertain about prior sample size, we can use a hierarchical model with sample size given by another distribution...